Adrianominora/Prevision/README.md

 The library is structured around key classes and functions:
 - `Data_Assimilation`: An abstract base class that lays the groundwork for data assimilation methods.
 - Subclasses of `Data_Assimilation`: These are likely to include specific implementations of data assimilation techniques like EnKF.
-- Utility functions and classes for additional processing and analysis.
+- Utility functions and classes for additional processing and analysis, including Fourier Neural Operators implementation.

+## Repository Structure:
+- `data` folder contains all data generated in and used for the examples present in the repository.
+- `scripts` floder contains a series of examples of usage of the `prevision` library and the library itself.
+Please see the files `REPORT_Prevision.pdf` and `SLIDES_Prevision.pdf` for a complete description of the library and the a full guide to the examples.
+The naming convention for the files in the `scripts` folder follows the naming of the corresponding Appendix sections in `REPORT_Prevision.pdf`

 ## Dependencies
 Prevision relies on several external libraries: